chapter-three/applenews/README.md

 To get started, we suggest enabling the `applenews_example` module and using that as a starting point.

 1. In your Drupal site, navigate to the "Apple news export manager page" (`admin/config/content/applenews`).
-2. Click on the **'edit'** link of the export you would like to connect to an Apple News channel.
+2. Add new export.
+  - *Nodes - Configurable node export* - you custom layout with three default components enabled.
+  - *Nodes - Example styled node exprot* - This is example layout and contains some pre-styled components.
+2. The next step is to configure your export.
 3. On the Edit page, the minimum requirements to properly configure a channel to an Apple News channel are:
+    1. Under **"General Settings"** set **"Content types"**, select the content types that should be processed with this channel.
-    1. Under "Add new component", select a component.
+    2. Under **"Components"** in the **"Add new component"** field, select a component.
-    2. Under "Channels", select the channel (Apple News Channel) that this export will be tied to.
+    3. Under **"Metadata"** set **"Default channels and sections"**, select the channel (Apple News Channel) that this export will be tied to.
 This export channel will get nodes, process them, and send them to the selected channel for display in the Apple News app.
-    3. Under "Content types", select the content types that should be processed with this channel.
     4. Click **Save Changes**.
     5. After saving, you will see "edit" and "delete" options to the right of the new components we just added.
 Click on **"edit"**.
     6. Configure the component.
 Most components will require that you specify source fields and the component will use the data in those fields as content in the component.